 Income Tax changes

-For all taxpayers there is some good news in the form of Income Tax.
-From April 2023, the basic rate of tax will drop from 20% to 19%.
+For all taxpayers there is no longer good news in the form of Income Tax.

 It’s important to note these changes do not apply to Scotland.

-The government claims this will boost economic growth which in turn will benefit those at the lower end of the wealth scale.
+The government originally claimed this will boost economic growth which in turn will benefit those at the lower end of the wealth scale.
 However, many disagree with the ‘trickle down economics’ theory – and it appears the government have been forced to accept this too.

 Stamp Duty cut

-Additionally, the government announced a cut in Stamp Duty – the tax you pay when buying properties.
+Stamp Duty is the tax you pay when buying properties.

 The threshold at which buyers have to pay the duty will rise from £125,000 to £250,000.